 I’ve had a lot of good opportunities in my life.
 Like most people, I’ve taken some and missed some.
 But being able to take advantage of as many opportunities as possible is important.
 Sometimes just one opportunity can mean the difference between an extraordinary life and a mediocre one.
-The Oakleigh Locality is an opportunity !
+The Oakleigh Branch is an opportunity !

 When it comes to opportunities, it’s often who you know and not what you know.
 Imagine someone looking for a job.
 One person has a network of five close friends and a few acquaintances and another has 30 friends and numerous acquaintances.
 If their qualifications are identical, it’s much more likely that the person who knows more people will get hired first.

 Why is that?
 The person with more friends has a larger network.
 More jobs are found through networking than online job postings.
 So if you know more people, more opportunities will follow.
 MEET, BUY, SELL & CONNECT

 The current economic climate is something current business owners have not experienced before so many are unsure as to how to push their business forward without the guarantee of a stable future.
 Business growth and continuity stems from business owners being able to plan long

 term and develop these plans over a period of time, but this is harder to do because of the lack of guarantee as to the state of the economy over the next couple of years.

 Unfortunately, it’s impossible for us to bring certainty back to the economy, but it’s important that businesses still build a strategic long-term plan so that they have a clear vision as to how they want to progress.
 Having a plan in place will let you look to the future and help you to build your business value.
 No matter how rocky the business landscape may look having a plan in place will let you overcome challenges easier.
 It’s also important to keep track of how your business is progressing, keep a monthly record of your output to ensure that you know where you’re at, letting you analyse how your business is doing letting you work out a more structured plan and helping you to carve out a more certain future.